Château Léoville Las Cases

 History of Château Léoville Las Cases

-Château Léoville Las Cases is acclaimed by Robert Parker with 99/100 for the 2016 and 2018 vintages, while the years 1986, 2000, 1996, 2005, 2010 and 2019 receive a solid 98/100.
-These scores highlight the elegance and power of this cru.
+Château Léoville Las Cases is praised by Robert Parker with 99/100 for the 2016 and 2018 vintages, while the years 1986, 2000, 1996, 2005, 2010 and 2019 receive a solid 98/100.
+These scores highlight the elegance and power of this growth.

 The terroir of Château Léoville Las Cases is one of the most remarkable in the Saint-Julien appellation.
 The estate extends over approximately 97 hectares of left bank vines, including the celebrated "Grand Clos", a 55-hectare enclosed vineyard surrounded by a stone wall.
 This terroir benefits from an ideal position, adjoining Château Latour in Pauillac and bordering the Gironde.
-This proximity to the estuary grants the vineyard a unique microclimate that promotes early ripening of the grapes while protecting the vines from frost.
+This proximity to the estuary gives the vineyard a unique microclimate that encourages early ripening of the grapes while protecting the vines from frost.

-Winemaking at Château Léoville Las Cases
+Vinifications of Château Léoville Las Cases

 Château Léoville Las Cases has always been at the forefront of oenological techniques.
-As early as 1987, it was one of the first estates to use a reverse osmosis machine to concentrate the musts and improve wine quality.
-This technique is still used today in particular vintages to enhance the depth and aromatic intensity of the wines.
+As early as 1987, it was one of the first estates to use a reverse osmosis machine to concentrate musts and improve wine quality.
+This technique is used today in particular vintages to enhance the depth and aromatic intensity of the wines.

 The cuvées of Château Léoville Las Cases